 The results confirmed that there was a significant difference between before and after surgery regrading the sexual self-esteem, so that women after cosmetic surgery reported higher sexual self-esteem.
-These findings are in line with surveys performed before32-34 The results of the present study illustrated that cosmetic surgery provided a positive effect on people's self-esteem and in particular on their sexual self-esteem can rise in adulthood, there is also the potential to be lost.
+These findings are in line with surveys performed before32-34 The results of the present study illustrated that cosmetic surgery provided a positive effect on people's self-esteem and in particular on their sexual self-esteem.
+In spite of the fact that sexual self-esteem can rise in adulthood, there is also the potential to be lost.